esamattis/underscore.string/README.markdown

 <span class="github-only">

-This documentation for the development version.
+This documentation is for the development version.
 The documentation for the production version is here  <https://github.com/epeli/underscore.string/blob/2.4.0/README.markdown>
 <!-- TODO change to gh-pages url once ready -->

 </span>